-Processor cooling performance is determined by measuring the case temperature using a thermocouple and then applying the corresponding correction offset to this measurement.
+Processor cooling performance is determined by measuring the case temperature using a thermocouple.
 For case temperature measurements, the attach method outlined in this section is recommended for mounting a thermocouple.

 Special care is required when measuring case temperature (TC) to ensure an accurate temperature measurement.
 Thermocouples are often used to measure TC.
 When measuring the temperature of a surface that is at a different temperature from the surrounding local ambient air, errors could be introduced in the measurements.
 The measurement errors could be caused by poor thermal contact between the thermocouple junction and the surface of the integrated heat spreader, heat loss by radiation, convection, by conduction through thermocouple leads, or by contact between the thermocouple cement and the heatsink base.
 To minimize these measurement errors, the approach outlined in the next section is recommended.